Wrutvee/Event-Management-CODEX/readme.md

   ~~- create invitation of admin or superadmin page~~ ~~- create profile page~~
   ~~- features to edit profile page~~
+  - Fully build the event page

  ## Admin panel backend :
   ~~- route to handle invitation of new admin ~~
   ~~- route to view and update profile of admins~~
+  - Add all the necessary backend logic to handle the event page